 Greetings in the precious Name of our Lord and Saviour, Jesus Christ.

-To view this article as a PowerPoint presentation, with photographs, click here.
+To view this testimony as a video, click here.

 More Powerful than Bombs and Torpedoes